 Audio and video formats are a dime a dozen (and then some).
-However, despite the sheer amount of available formats currently littering the Web and your computer, finding a quality media player to launch into that recently-pirated copy of Gravity you just picked up is not always easy, especially if you’re looking for feature-rich software loaded with all the bells and whistles without the expensive price tag to match.
-An all-in-one media hub, regardless if it’s merely barebones or brimming with features, is still a necessary staple in today’s digital world of files and folders.
+However, despite the sheer amount of available formats currently littering the Web and your computer, finding a quality media player to launch that digital copy of Mad Max you just picked up is not always easy, especially if you’re looking for easy-to-use software that touts rich features instead of an expensive price tag.
+An all-in-one media hub, whether it provides merely the bare essentials or all the bells and whistles, is a necessary staple in today’s digital world of files and folders.

 VLC Media Player (Windows, Mac OS X, Linux)